By Roy Burner - Minister of the Gospel

 These verses could be a guideline to other areas of life as well!
 The corrective action to be taken is not done in a vindictive way but a straightforward and honest manner.
 If one fails to take such corrective action it could lead to continued bitterness and opposition.

 Bigotry is as a waterway that has its flow and direction altered.
-Bigotry in action could be referred to as such because there is an attempt to block or stop any leakage of truth that would hinder one's desired progress.
+Bigotry in action could be referred to as such because there is an attempt to block or stop any leakage of truth that would hinder the desired flow.

 Bigotry does not bring out the best in a person; but the opposite, as a person attempts to justify his or her actions.
 We are seeing this unleashed in our present day setting that does not promote good will for a nation, corporation, or individual.